History of supernova observation: 1970–1999

 The modern standard model for Type Ia supernovae explosions is founded on a proposal by Whelan and Iben in 1973, and is based upon a mass-transfer scenario to a degenerate companion star.
-In particular, the light curve of SN1972e in NGC 5253, which was observed for more than a year, was followed long enough to discover that after its broad "hump" in brightness, the supernova faded at a nearly constant rate of about 0.01 magnitudes per day.
+In particular, the light curve of SN 1972E in NGC 5253, which was observed for more than a year, was followed long enough to discover that after its broad "hump" in brightness, the supernova faded at a nearly constant rate of about 0.01 magnitudes per day.
 Translated to another system of units, this is nearly the same as the decay rate of cobalt-56 (^{56}Co), whose half-life is 77 days.
 The degenerate explosion model predicts the production of about a solar mass of nickel-56 (^{56}Ni) by the exploding star.
 The ^{56}Ni decays with a half-life of 6.8 days to ^{56}Co, and the decay of the nickel and cobalt provides the energy radiated away by the supernova late in its history.
 The agreement in both total energy production and the fade rate between the theoretical models and the observations of 1972e led to rapid acceptance of the degenerate-explosion model.

 Through observation of the light curves of many Type Ia supernovae, it was discovered that they appear to have a common peak luminosity.
 By measuring the luminosity of these events, the distance to their host galaxy can be estimated with good accuracy.
 Thus this category of supernovae has become highly useful as a standard candle for measuring cosmic distances.
 In 1998, the High-Z Supernova Search and the Supernova Cosmology Project discovered that the most distant Type Ia supernovae appeared dimmer than expected.
 This has provided evidence that the expansion of the universe may be accelerating.

 Although no supernova has been observed in the Milky Way since 1604, it appears that a supernova exploded in the constellation Cassiopeia about 300 years ago, around the year 1667 or 1680.
 The remnant of this explosion, Cassiopeia A—is heavily obscured by interstellar dust, which is possibly why it did not make a notable appearance.
 However it can be observed in other parts of the spectrum, and it is currently the brightest radio source beyond the Solar System.